We are Washington State's only outdoor Self-Directed Education Center

 Nature Hikes, Pet & Animal Visits, Plant & Insect Identification, Deer & Turkey Appreciation

-We are committed to being the most accessible alternative education option in Spokane.
-If cost is a genuine barrier for your family, please tell us.
-We will do everything we can to make it work.
+We are committed to economic diversity in our community.
+If our tuition would create a genuine hardship for your family, please reach out before scheduling your visit and we'll do everything we can to find a way to make it work.

-We gather on ten acres in northeast Spokane, just outside city limits.
-The land is a mix of open field and a perimeter of old evergreens, enough space for kids to disappear into and enough shelter to feel held by.
+We gather on ten acres in north Spokane, just outside city limits.
+The land is a mix of open field and a perimeter of old evergreens, enough space for kids to be free and enough shelter to feel held by.
 It is, in every sense, a living classroom.

 We are off-grid.
-There is no Wi-Fi, no electricity in the outdoor spaces, no screens.
+There is no Wi-Fi, no electricity, and no screens.
 This is entirely intentional.
-We have found, over and over again, that when you remove screens and structured activities, children discover what they actually want to do.
-It is always more interesting than what we could have planned for them.
+We have found, over and over again, that when you remove screens and structured activities, children discover what they actually want to do, and what they actually want to do is challenge themselves.
+It is always more interesting, and truly more educational, than what we could have planned for them.

 We use a camp toilet in a dedicated toilet tent, with a hand-washing station nearby.
 We also encourage kids to simply find a tree when the moment calls for it.